kragen/dercuano/markdown/rsync-message-base.md

 and publisher ID, or a combination of temporal order and topic.

-This approach also permits participants, in theory, to blacklist certain known blocks to save space --- rather than storing a tebibyte of uninteresting data (last year's Wikipedia edits, say), they can just store its hashes and its sorting key range.
+This approach also permits participants, in theory, to blacklist certain known blocks to save space — rather than storing a tebibyte of uninteresting data (last year’s Wikipedia edits, say), they can just store its hashes and its sorting key range.
 However, if new data appears that belongs to that sorting key range, it would change the hashes, making the simple blacklist approach fragile.